yurisuki/osu-install-old/README.md

 ---
 osu-install     > used for aur package (edited version of osu-install that doesn't have installation for other distros than Arch Linux.)
 ---

+deb
+---
+osu-install.deb > used for debian package (can be used on Ubuntu, Linux Mint etc.)
+---
 ```

 ## table of contents